amiturgman/secure-communication/README.md

 ![Get the current balance](/images/getBalance.png)

 ## Known Issues
-1. getting 'access denied' when the script trys to set a new secret into KeyVault: wrong object id was entered. refer to the pre-requisites step and make sure you the correct object id.
+1. Getting 'access denied' when the script trys to set a new secret into KeyVault: wrong object id was entered. refer to the pre-requisites step and make sure you are using the correct object id.